opensearch-project/documentation-website/_security-plugin/configuration/multi-auth.md

 :--- | :--- |:--- |:--- |
 `opensearch_security.ui.basicauth.login.buttonname` |  Display name for the login button | Log in `opensearch_security.ui.basicauth.login.brandimage` |  Login button logo.
 Supported file types are SVG, PNG, and GIF. | null `opensearch_security.ui.basicauth.login.showbrandimage` |  Determines whether a logo for the login button is displayed or not. | true
-`opensearch_security.ui.basicauth.login.buttonstyle` |  Login button style (what are other options for this setting?
-Styled in what way?) | btn-login

 ### OpenID Connect authentication settings